-In a new study from the Lancet Commission on dementia prevention, intervention and care, researchers found modifying 12 risk factors over a lifetime could delay or prevent 40% of dementia cases.
+In a recent study from the Lancet Commission, researchers found that modifying 12 risk factors over a lifetime could delay or prevent 40% of dementia cases.

-Researchers added three new risk factors in the new report — excessive alcohol intake and head injury in mid-life and air pollution in later life.
+Researchers added three new risk factors in the new report — excessive alcohol intake, head injury in mid-life, and air pollution in later life.

 These are in addition to nine factors previously identified by the commission: less education early in life; mid-life hearing loss, hypertension and obesity; and smoking, depression, social isolation, physical inactivity and diabetes later in life (65 and up).